Ubuntu-Solutions-Engineering/openstack-installer/docs/developer.setup.rst

 Changing the log level
 ^^^^^^^^^^^^^^^^^^^^^^

-The cloud-status program logs to ~/.cloud-install/commands.log.
+The openstack-status program logs to ~/.cloud-install/commands.log.
 The default log level for that log is "DEBUG".
 Most of the program logs at the DEBUG level, which is the most verbose that is currently defined.
 If you want a different log level, you can set the UCI_LOGLEVEL